-Prepare a 4-5 page paper for a health care organization’s CEO that explains how you plan to successfully implement its strategic plan and evaluate the success of the plan.
+Health care organization's CEO that explains how you plan to successfully implement its strategic plan

 Successful implementation requires a structured and collaborative approach, breaking down the strategic plan into manageable phases with clear responsibilities and timelines.
 I propose the following phased implementation strategy: